+- 2.2.1 The activities funded by development contributions contribute both directly and indirectly to the following community outcomes set out in the Councils Long Term Plan 2018-2028.

+- a) Climate Smart

+- b) Celebrating Diversity

+- c) Vibrant Communities

+- d) Healthy Environment

+- e) Prosperous Economy.

+- 2.2.2 The Council has met its obligations under the Act7 when making its Revenue and Financing Policy and has determined that development contributions are an appropriate source of funding to meet the growth-related component of capital expenditure on the following activities:

 - a) Roading;

 - b) Water supply;

 - c) Wastewater;

 - d) Stormwater;

-- e) Solid waste management;

-- f) Community infrastructure activities including libraries, sports fields, and public toilets.
+- e) Community infrastructure activities including libraries, sports fields, and public toilets.

-- 2.2.2 The Council has also decided, in relation to activities to be funded by development contributions that:
+- 2.2.3 The Council has also decided, in relation to activities to be funded by development contributions that:

 - a) no community infrastructure contributions will be payable on any commercial or industrial development; and

 - b) until such time as Council adopts an acquisition and development programme for local reserves, it will not require a reserves development contribution under this policy.
 It may still rely on the provision of these reserves by developers as conditions of resource consent or by way of a financial contribution.